atomone-hub/atomone-docs/docs/modules/bank/index.md

 ### SendEnabled

-SendEnabled is deprecated and only kept for backward compatibility.
-For genesis, use the newly added send_enabled field in the genesis object.
-Storage, lookup, and manipulation of this information is now in the keeper.
+The SendEnabled parameter is now deprecated and not to be use.
+It is replaced with state store records.

 ### DefaultSendEnabled